bevyengine/rfcs/rfcs/41-ui-navigation.md

   This is why we restrict interactions with navigation to events.
 - ui-navigation provides a system to declare buttons as "leading to menu X" in order to create menu trees.
-- ui-navigation defines [custom `SystemParam`][event_helpers]s
-  to ease reaction to events (such a button press or menu change).
-  The most naive usage results into [elm architecture][elm_architecture]-like code.
-  Systems updating the model (ECS hierarchy) and systems reacting to events.
 - It is possible to create isolated menus by using the `NavMenu` component.
 - All `Focusable` children in the `NavMenu` entity's tree will be part of this menu, and moving using a gamepad from one focusable in a menu